GForceIndustries/Handlers/VoiceXML/README.md

 2. Matching ANI to any DNIS (\*)
 3. Matching any ANI (\*) to DNIS
 4. Matching any ANI (\*) to any DNIS (\*)

+Publish the Sub_VoiceXML handler.
+You may need to update the reference to the VoiceXMLRouter IP table for the four Table Lookup toolsteps.

+Publish the provided customisation points (CustomIncomingCall and CustomInitiateCallRequest), or manually add the Sub_VoiceXMLRouter subroutine to these customisation points if you have pre-existing modifications in place.